osism/testbed/doc/networking.md

 wireguard        | **192.168.48.0/20**  | Is used by Wireguard.
 provider         | **192.168.112.0/20** | Is used to emulate an provider network.

-Warning: The provider network is set up with VXLAN tunneling between the nodes and can currently only be used when OVN is being used as Neutron backend (this is the default).
+The provider network is set up with VXLAN tunneling between the nodes and can currently only be used when OVN is being used as Neutron backend (this is the default).
 Trying to switch to OVS will cause a conflict, since OVS will also try to use VXLAN as tunnel mechanism.
 See <https://github.com/osism/testbed/issues/1065> for details.